Denis Mahon (British Army officer): Murder

 On the 2nd of November, 1847, Mahon and a physician, Terence Shanley, were riding home in a carriage from a famine relief meeting when they were ambushed and Mahon shot and killed.
 Within an hour of his death, bonfires were lit on the hills across Roscommon in celebration of his murder.
 Mahon's murder was followed by a series of attacks on other landlords in Roscommon, such as the murder of Reverend John Lloyd of Aughrim only three weeks after.
 Other Roscommon landlords received threatening letters and some experienced violence.

 Reverend Michael McDermott was accused of inciting violence against Mahon, which resulted in allegations by the aristocracy that Mahon's murder was caused by a Catholic conspiracy against Protestant landlords.
 The accusation against McDermott was made in parliament by Lord Farnham of the Orange order.
 Farnham claimed that at the Sunday mass prior to Mahon's murder, McDermott had said from the pulpit, "Major Mahon is worse than Cromwell and yet he lives".
 McDermott denied the accusation and stated the sole cause of Mahon's murder was "the infamous and inhuman cruelties which were wantonly and unnecessarily exercised against a tenantry, whose feelings were already wound up to woeful and vengeful exasperation by the loss of their exiled relatives, as well as by hunger and pestilence".

 The investigation was led by police who flooded Roscommon and began investigating the death of Mahon and John Lloyd at the same time.
 They bribed possible witnesses for information and even evicted people who refused to cooperate in the hopes of finding out the names of the culprits.
 Three people were arrested for the murder of Mahon and a fourth escaped.
 Andrew Connor evaded capture in Ireland and fled to Canada where he reportedly met up with his family and continued to evade Canadian authorities, eventually disappearing.
 The other three men who were arrested and tried at the summer assizes in 1848 were Michael Gardener, Owen Beirne, and Patrick Hasty.
 Gardener pleaded guilty on the condition that he would be spared the death penalty.
 This condition was granted and he was charged with conspiracy to murder and was sentenced to transportation for life.
 Beirne and Hasty were both hanged on the 8th of August, 1848, and signed gallows confessions.
-In Hasty's confession, he renounced his association with the "accursed system of Molly Maguierism", which has furthered speculation that this was a conspiracy involving the Molly Maguires targeting landlords as enemies of the people.
+In Hasty's confession, he renounced his association with the "accursed system of Molly Maguireism", which has furthered speculation that this was a conspiracy involving the Molly Maguires targeting landlords as enemies of the people.